spine-tools/Spine-Toolbox/README.md

 - [Black](https://github.com/python/black) is used for Python code formatting.
   The project's GitHub page includes instructions on how to integrate Black in IDEs.
+- [isort](https://pycqa.github.io/isort/) is used for formatting the Python import statements.
 - Google style docstrings

+Running the following line in the project root will take care of sorting the imports:

+    isort .

 ### Linting